CloudSecurityAlliance-DataSets/dataset-vendor-products/CNAPP/README.md

    - **Integration with CNAPP**: CNAPP can feed cloud-native data into SIEM platforms to provide richer context for cloud-specific threats.
    - **Key Use Cases**: Centralized threat monitoring, incident response, and compliance reporting.

+1. [IBM - What is SIEM?](https://www.ibm.com/security/security-information-and-event-management): Explains how SIEM tools collect, analyze, and store security event data from various sources, offering threat detection and incident response capabilities.
+2. [Splunk - What is SIEM?](https://www.splunk.com/en_us/data-insider/what-is-siem.html): Provides an overview of how SIEM works to identify security incidents, and how it integrates with other security tools for comprehensive monitoring and analysis.
+3. [Gartner - SIEM Definition](https://www.gartner.com/en/information-technology/glossary/security-information-and-event-management-siem): A concise definition of SIEM, detailing its core functionalities in log management, real-time analysis, and threat intelligence.

 ### SOAR (Security Orchestration, Automation, and Response)
    - **Purpose:** SOAR platforms streamline and automate security operations by integrating multiple tools and workflows, enabling faster incident response and reducing manual effort.
    - **Key Use Cases:** Automating repetitive tasks (e.g., alert triage), incident response, playbook execution, and security operations center (SOC) efficiency improvements.
    - **Limitations:** May require significant setup and integration to work across diverse security tools; effectiveness depends on the quality of pre-built playbooks and automation rules.
    - **Integration with CNAPP:** CNAPP can leverage SOAR's automation and orchestration capabilities to streamline incident response and ensure faster reaction times to cloud-native threats.

+1. [Wikipedia - Security Orchestration, Automation, and Response](https://en.wikipedia.org/wiki/Security_orchestration): A detailed overview of how SOAR systems work by integrating tools, automating security tasks, and facilitating incident response in security operations.
+2. [IBM - What is SOAR?](https://www.ibm.com/security/security-orchestration-automation-response): Explains how SOAR combines orchestration, automation, and response to help security teams handle complex incidents more efficiently, reducing response times.
+3. [Microsoft - What is SOAR?](https://www.microsoft.com/security/blog/2022/06/14/what-is-soar/): Describes SOAR's role in automating and orchestrating security tasks to streamline workflows, and highlights its distinction from SIEM.
+4. [Fortinet - SOAR Overview](https://www.fortinet.com/resources/cyberglossary/soar): Provides insight into how SOAR improves efficiency by automating responses to security threats, enabling faster and more effective incident management.

 ### UEBA (User and Entity Behavior Analytics)
    - **Purpose:** Uses machine learning and data analytics to detect abnormal behavior of users and entities (devices, applications).
    - **Key Use Cases:** Insider threat detection, anomalous activity monitoring, identifying compromised accounts.
    - **Relation to CNAPP:** CNAPP can use UEBA to identify threats in cloud-native environments by analyzing user and application behavior.

+1. [CrowdStrike - What is UEBA?](https://www.crowdstrike.com/cybersecurity-101/user-entity-behavior-analytics-ueba/): Explains how UEBA analyzes user and entity behavior to detect anomalies, providing insight into insider threats and compromised accounts.
+2. [Microsoft - UEBA Overview](https://learn.microsoft.com/en-us/azure/sentinel/ueba): Discusses how Microsoft Sentinel uses UEBA to detect insider threats and risky behaviors by monitoring unusual actions across users, devices, and applications.
+3. [Varonis - What is UEBA?](https://www.varonis.com/blog/ueba): An in-depth look at how UEBA models behavior patterns to detect deviations that could indicate security threats such as account compromise or malicious insiders.

 ### **WAF (Web Application Firewall)**
    - **Purpose**: Protects web applications by filtering and monitoring HTTP/HTTPS traffic, blocking threats like SQL injections and cross-site scripting (XSS).